Bus No. 8 (Bangkok)

-Bangkok Bus Line 8 is a bus route in Bangkok, Thailand.
+Bangkok Bus Line 2-38 (8) is a bus route in Bangkok, Thailand.
 Running between Happy Land Village and Memorial Bridge via Lat Phrao Road, Phahonyothin Road, and Worachak Road.
-It is operated by many private-joint companies.
-The Line 8 is notorious for reckless driving and atrocious customer service.
+It is operated by many private-joint companies since 1955. and Thai Smile Bus Co., Ltd. (TSB) since 2022.

+Bus Line 8 is notorious for reckless driving and atrocious customer service.
 Riders filed 345 complaints about the poor services of No. 8 buses in 2015, the highest number of BMTA complaints.
-On average, Bus Line 8 receives about 20 complaints per month.
+On average, Bus line 8 receives about 20 complaints per month.
 In informal polling, it has been ranked as the worst bus service in Bangkok.

 Current route

-The Line 8 operates via these primary locations:
+Bus line 8 operates via these primary locations: